-When you’re looking for websites on which to guest blog and submit articles for SEO, it’s hard to be focused on anything but getting that content published for link building purposes.
-And, to amplify your online footprint.
+When you’re looking for websites to guest blog and submit articles for SEO, it’s hard to be focused on anything but getting that content published for link building purposes and to amplify your online footprint.
 When you get your content published, you probably do (and should) feel a sense of accomplishment.
 Everyone strives to place content on a website that’s relevant to their target keywords, business niche, blog topic, etc., but sometimes you get an extra bonus and don’t even realize it!
 Look around the site on which you’ve scored a guest blog or article post and you may find that you have achieved co-citation.

 Begin at the Beginning